mc117db/Digipen-Notes/ENG116/ENG116-Week2-Thurs.md

             - Gives the main character goals to pursue.
               - Conscious goals
               - Unconscious goals
+                - Goals that discovered during the processes of the story and is transformed.
             - May be a superficial goal that leads to more concrete goals.
             - The trigger point of the "adventure"
           - Rising Action